mmusica/PPMTool/README.md

    `npm install`
   * After that, run `npm start`

-*Website should now be opened to clicking around!
+The website should now be accessible.
+Start by exploring the dashboard, and then try creating, deleting, updating projects, and managing project tasks.